Gray-Scale-Technologies/gst-image-generation-techniques/README.md

 ## 2. 📝 Image to Text Annotation

 Image to text or text to image annotation can be done in a variety of ways, and can be optimized with automations, but none of these beat out good old human annotations.
-Fluxgym above offers a built in annotation system using the google florence image to text vision model.
+Fluxgym and Onetrainer above offer built in annotation systems using the google florence image to text vision model for fluxgym and I will update this when I find what vision model onetrainer uses.
 Below you will find my image annotation ui that i built which is a little more capable than fluxgym in that it allows you to export and import your datasets easily, and offers automatic annotation with ollama gemma3:4b vision which can be improved by modifying the system prompt and finetuning a gemma3:4b vision lora with unsloth.

 [oarc-image-annotation-ui](https://github.com/Ollama-Agent-Roll-Cage/oarc-image-annotation-ui)